adityaramesh/banyan/notes/specification.md

 # Overview

-This is a specification that dictates how the server and client should respond when various prerequisites are fulfilled.
+This is the specification for the server's interface.

 # Synchronization